BECOME A MERIT SCHOLAR

 First, ask one of your teachers or guidance counselors to help you complete Phase 1 of the application process, which can be downloaded above.

-The Medical Leadership Course will take place over three Saturdays in November and December.
+The Health Leadership Course will take place over four Saturdays from January to March.

 Applicants to MERIT are evaluated in terms of our five core values:

 Equity: MERIT Scholars dream of becoming doctors, nurses, dentists, and other health care providers, and are particularly interested in making Baltimore City a healthier place.

 Excellence: MERIT Scholars' relentless natures allow them to reach accomplishments others deem impossible.
 Scholars demonstrate a history of perseverance and academic achievement, particularly in reading, writing, mathematics, and science.

 Growth: MERIT Scholars seek opportunities to improve and humbly welcome critical feedback.
 Meeting expectations is not enough; we are looking for those who strive to be great.

 Family: MERIT Scholars form a strong bond with their MERIT family.
 They are willing to work together and support other MERIT Scholars during times of need.

 Ownership: MERIT Scholars have a deep understanding of how present actions directly lead to future consequences, not only for themselves, but more importantly for those around them.